OpenSPP/documentation/docs/howto/developer_guides/indicators.md

-# Computed Fields
+# Indicators

-Computed fields in Odoo are dynamic fields whose values are calculated in real time rather than being directly stored in the database.
+The indicators in OpenSPP are built using computed fields.
+The computed fields in Odoo are dynamic fields whose values are calculated in real time rather than being directly stored in the database.
 These fields are essential for scenarios where the field value results from a computation involving other field values.

 ## 1. Creating a Computed Field